 C215 is a very prolific Parisian stencil artist who has been perfecting his art for many years now.
-His subjects tend to lean towards those that are hidden from society: Homeless people, street kids, the elderly, etc. By doing this, he aims to bring attention to people that society has forgotten about.
+His subjects tend to lean toward those that are hidden from society: Homeless people, street kids, the elderly, etc. By doing this, he aims to bring attention to people that society has forgotten about.
 He doesn’t stick to just those subjects though.
 He’ll just as easily put stencils of cats and even his daughter (who is becoming a stencil artist in her own right) on the streets.
 All of his stencils are extremely detailed, down to every whisker or wrinkle on someone’s face.

 As usual, in my walks around New York City and Brooklyn, I stumbled on multiple pieces of his.
-They always made me stop and look close.
+They always made me stop and look closely.
 I’ve since seen his work in Opera Gallery in SoHo and on my honeymoon a couple of years ago, I visited Opera Gallery Paris where a very kind gallery employee pulled some of his pieces out of storage and let me photograph them.

 He shows no signs of quitting any time soon.
 This guy will be around for a while.